 advance directive support, and delivery of comfort pillows and magazines.

-Wayfinders direct and accompany visitors and patients where they need to go in the
+Wayfinders direct and accompany visitors and patients where they need to go to the

 hospital and assist with patient wheelchair transport.

-Information Service Volunteers assist in the Main Lobby or Surgical Waiting Room to assist guests with
+Information Service Volunteers assist in the Main Lobby or Surgical Waiting Room to help guests with

 general information and non-clinical status updates.